Diary of a Network Geek

 Zen and the Art of Networking

-Filed under: Career Archive,Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:08 am for you boring, normal people.
+Filed under: Career Archive,Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:08 am for you boring, normal people.

 No, really, actual Zen!